 Orama was known as a significant place for renewal in New Zealand especially through their Conventions & Summer Camps programs.

-Then were the YWAM days, where DTS schools were run here & Elkana worship school.
+Then there were the YWAM days.
+Discipleship Training Schools were run here & later, the Elkana worship schools.

 In 2004 long after Neville & Dot passed, Orama was Closed.